bulletproof-ninja/delta/README.md

 - Complete data history.
 Intrinsically complete and correct audit trail of any and all changes.
 - Very fast.
 Append-only writes.
 Prebuilt reads (push and pull).
-- Scalable.
-Single key sharding.
+- Scalable; effortless sharding.
 - No object-relational mismatch.
-Unlike ORM tools, it enables an OO and/or functional domain design.
+- No RDBMS schema upgrades.
+- Fully separate OLTP/OLAP.
 - Easy and flexible authentication.
-Any and all updates are done through explicit use case specific commands, each of which can have custom authentication, if necessary.
+Any and all updates are done through explicit, use case specific, commands, each of which can have custom authentication, if required.